A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry

 The function $\F$ is convex, hence has onesided derivatives at the endpoints, and using the convexity of $\phi$ with respect to $t$ one sees that they equal

 (where $\dof$ now stands for the onesided derivatives).
 For the function $\E(\phi_t,\psi)$ we use the inequalities (2.3) and (2.4).
 They show that the onesided derivatives of $\G$ at $t=0$ and $t=1$ satisfy $\G'(0)\geq 0$ and $\G'(1)\leq 0$.
 Since $\G$ is convex this is only possible if both derivatives are zero and $\G$ is constant.
-As moreover $\E$ is affine along the geodesic it follows that $\F$ is also affine.
+As moreover $\E$ is affine along the geodesic it follows that $\log\int e^{-\phi_t}$ is also affine.

-Thus we can apply Theorem 1.2 and it follows that $\ddbar\phi_t$ are related via a holomorphic family of automorphisms.
-In particular $\ddbar\phi_0$ and $\ddbar\phi_1$ are related via an automorphism which is homotopic to the identity, which is the content of the Bando-Mabuchi theorem.
+Thus we can apply Theorem 1.2 and it follows that $\ddbar\phi_t$ are related via the flow of a holomorphic vector field, so we have proved the following theorem of Bando and Mabuchi, \cite{Bando-Mabuchi}. \begin{thm} Let $X$ be a Fano manifold and suppose $\omega_0$ and $\omega_1$ are two solutions of the K\"ahler-Einstein equation (5.1).
+Then there is a holomorphic vector field on $X$ with time 1 flow $F$, such that $F^*(\omega_1)=\omega_0$. \end{thm} Notice that in our proof we do not need to assume that the metrics are smooth -it is enough to assume that their potentials are bounded.